DaveLawes/public_api_querier/README.md

 - Create domain model (having thought about what classes and architecture I want)
 - Setup my project (github repo, TravisCI, rubocop, simplecov)
 - Follow a red-green-refactor flow (starting with a feature test for my first user story)
+- If edge cases are identified when working: add these as features/user stories to be completed after all core user stories have been satisfied

 ## Areas for Improvement